takamido/NGC_data_baseball/README.md

 - NGC_analysis.ipynb: sample code for the NGC analysis with input_datasets.
 You can run this code in Google Colaboratory or other applications.

 ## How to run
 Add the file path for "models" and "input_datasets" floders in the NGC_analysis notebook.
 Then you can run and check how it works.
+For setting the hyper parameters, please also see the supporting information file.

-## Authors
+## Corresponding author
 - Ryota Takamido (<takamido@race.t.u-tokyo.ac.jp>)

 ## Reference
-[1] Ryota Takamido
+[1]

   [2] Alex Tank, Ian Covert, Nicholas Foti, Ali Shojaie, Emily Fox.
 "Neural Granger Causality." *Transactions on Pattern Analysis and Machine Intelligence*, 2021.